 11. Powers of Assistant Registrar

-Everything by this Act appointed or authorised or required to be done or signed or initialled by the Registrar may be done or signed or initialled by any Assistant Registrar; and shall be as valid and effectual as if done or signed or initialled by the Registrar himself.
+Everything by this Act appointed or authorised or required to be done or signed or initialled by the Registrar may be done or signed or initialled by any Assistant Registrar; and shall be as valid and effectual as if done or signed or initialled by the Registrar himself, except that an Assistant Registrar cannot exercise the power of delegation given to the Registrar by section 15A.

 [Section 11 amended by No. 28 of 1969 s.
-3.]
+3; No. 60 of 2006 s.
+110.]

 12. Commissioner and Examiner of Titles not to practise